S-Vilka/Luku/README.md

 # Library Management System

 ## Overview
+Luku is a Library Management System developed for students and teachers, offering intuitive features to browse, search, and reserve books.
+Users can search by category, author, or title, and manage their reservations with ease.
-This project is a Library Management System implemented in Java using Maven.
-It provides functionalities to manage books, authors, reservations, and users in a library.
+The project is implemented in Java using Maven and supports localization in English, Russian, and Urdu.
+Luku was developed as part of a second-year Software Engineering course at Metropolia University of Applied Sciences.

 ## Features
 - Manage reservations (create, update)